akdsco/next/README.md

 1. Copy this repository to your local machine.
 2. Open index.html in your browser.
-3. Bookmark this local web page and reopen whenver you need it.
+3. Bookmark this local web page and reopen whenever you need it.

 #### 2. Data Storage